 A non-refundable processing charge of 75.00 USD is included in the application fee.
 This 75.00 USD charge is incurred upon receipt of your application by ISTM.
-If for some reason you are unable to sit for the exam and cancel before the cancellation date listed below, your fee will be refunded, less the 75.00 USD non-refundable charge.
+If for some reason you are unable to sit for the exam and cancel before the cancellation date of 10 January 2024, your fee will be refunded, less the 75.00 USD non-refundable charge.
+If you wish to take the examination at a future date, you must submit a new application and application fee.